apache/druid/docs/querying/set-query-context.md

 The most straightforward method to configure query context parameters is via the Druid web console.
 In web console, you can set up context parameters for both Druid SQL and native queries.

-The following steps outline how to define query context parameters:
+The following steps show you how to set the query context using the web console:

-1. Open the **Query** tab in the web console.
+1. In the web console, select **Query** from the top-level navigation.

 1. **Click** the **Engine** selector next to the **Run** button to choose the appropriate query type: